RimuEirnarn/GTRNv2/README.md

 GTRNv2
 ```

-## Depedencies

-There's no **depedencies** in this game.
-Everything else is defined in python standard library.
-Applause for it 'cause you don't need pip or anything else.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.